-I responded to these celebrations by creating a playful collage that captured the journey of British women over the last 800 years since the signing of the Magna Carta.
-The 4-piece panel highlighted some of the notable women and men that have had an influence on British women and their long and arduous journey towards individual rights and freedoms.
-The theatrical collage was inspired by stained glass windows, the main visual art form of the Magna Carta era and featured Mary Wollstonecraft, Emily Pankhurst, Catherine of Aragon, Janet Horne, Barbara Castle and Laura Bates(founder of the Everyday Sexism Project).
-There were also a few men included, such as John Stuart Mill, George Lansbury and Laurence Housman, who all championed women's rights.
-King John was featured signing the Magna Carta, which formed the pathway.
+In response to the 800th anniversary of the signing of the Magna Carta, Magna Carta Women project captured the journey of British women over the last 800 years.
+The quadriptych collage and life size cutouts highlights notable women and men who have influenced the journey of British women towards individual rights and freedoms.
+The artwork was inspired by stained glass windows, the main visual art form of the Magna Carta era and features Mary Wollstonecraft, Emily Pankhurst, Catherine of Aragon, Janet Horne, Barbara Castle and Laura Bates.
+The few men included, such as John Stuart Mill, George Lansbury and Laurence Housman, also championed women's rights.
+King John signs the Magna Carta, which forms the pathway.

-'Inspirational art that packs a feminist punch'
+'Inspirational art that packs a feminist punch.'
+Prof. Heidi Mirza